 Direct Dependencies are directly included in your project.
 The most common reason is that a developer has actively chosen to use this open-source dependency in their project.
 These are most often found in project manifest files such as requirements files in Python.

 Transitive dependencies are included in your project as the result of a direct dependency including another dependency.
 They are often unrecognized by the developer who chose to include the direct dependency and are the result of a direct dependency's developer using other dependencies.
 In order to determine how these dependencies are included we have created the "Path" button which appears when your mouse moves over a dependency:

-Dependencies which FOSSA cannot find are listed as unknown.
+Dependencies which FOSSA cannot find or access are listed within their respective dependency depth (Direct or Transitive) with unknown license designation: FOSSA was unable to perform a license scan on this dependency.
+If it's behind a private registry or auth, you may need to configure FOSSA's access and rebuild this project.
 There are a few reasons why dependencies are listed as unknown and a few things we can do to fix this:

 Authentication - The most common reason for this issue is that the dependency is located in a private dependency repository such as Artifactory or Nexus.
 If you believe this is the cause, navigate to the Languages page and enter authentication for the private repositories you are using.

 Incorrect Discovery - If FOSSA discovers an incorrectly formatted dependency in a manifest file, FOSSA will be unable to find its location.
 Dependencies can also be unknown if internal sub-projects are discovered as dependencies (occasionally seen in gradle and golang projects).

 FOSSA will always provide the full detected dependency graph even when unknown license dependencies are detected.

 Meaning even if we cannot access that package, thus determine the license, we maintain the dependency relationships and can expose compliance or vulnerability information to accessible downstream packages.

 Unknown Dependencies Bug